Internet Explorer Retirement

 |Windows 8.1 Industry Update||Internet Explorer 11|

-Many older PCs (like in public libraries) are still using Internet Explorer.
+Some old PCs (like in public libraries) are still using Internet Explorer.

-Many legacy web applications are using Internet Explorer.
+Some legacy web applications are using Internet Explorer.

-Many legacy web applications are using Internet Explorer runtime DLLs.
+Some legacy web applications are using Internet Explorer runtime DLLs.

-Many AJAX based applications are using Microsoft ActiveX components.
+Some AJAX based applications are using Microsoft ActiveX components.

-In order to ease the migration from Internet Explorer, Microsoft Edge offers Internet Explorer mode, providing backward compatibility and enabling customers to continue to run legacy web applications.
+In order to ease the migration from Internet Explorer, Microsoft Edge offers Internet Explorer Mode, providing backward compatibility and enabling customers to continue to run legacy web applications.